Dolfik1/Funogram/README.md

 - getUpdates
 - getMe
 - forwardMessage
-- ❕sendMessage (not working replyMarkup parameter, because DU not serializes correctly)
+- ❕sendMessage (not tested ForceReply and Inline)
 - getUserProfilePhotos
 - ❕getFile (not tested)
 - ❕kickChatMember (not tested)